arifian853/realtime-audio-translation/README.md

 ### Model used in backend

-- OpenAI Whisper as Automatic Speech Recognition
+- OpenAI Whisper as Automatic Speech Recognition Pre-trained Model
-- MarianMT as Machine Translation
+- MarianMT as Machine Translation Pre-trained Model
--
+- tacotron2-DDC as Text to Speech Pre-trained Model
--
+- hifigan as vocoder Model